NoahGX/Predictive-Modeling/README.md

 ## Usage
 - Open the notebook in a Jupyter environment.
-- Ensure all prerequisites are installed.
-- Run the cells sequentially to load the data, preprocess it, perform exploratory data analysis (EDA), build models, and visualize results.
+- Run each cell sequentially to load the data, preprocess it, perform exploratory data analysis (EDA), build models, and visualize results.

 ## Prerequisites
 - Python 3.x
-- Libraries: pandas, numpy, matplotlib, seaborn, sklearn
 - Jupyter Notebook or JupyterLab
+- Python libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sklearn`

 ## Input
 - Titanic dataset: Accessed from an online repository via a URL.